 However, the unprecedented speed of the Administration's implementation of relief efforts proved stronger than consensus expectations, and May's unemployment rate unexpectedly declined to 13.3 percent as the economy reopened and businesses recalled workers.
 This is consistent with the idea that the CARES Act helped workers stay connected to firms and helped those firms be in a position to hire workers back as lockdown measures continue to be lifted.
-In the first three months of recovery, 42 percent of jobs lost were regained, per the Bureau of Labor Statistics' Current Employment Statistics.
-This compares favorably with the recovery from the Great Recession, in which the first three months' improvement in the labor market yielded a gain of only 11 percent of jobs lost.
+In the first five months of recovery, 11.4 million jobs lost were regained, per the BLS' Current Employment Statistics.
+This record-shattering pace of recovery has been the fastest since BLS began reporting employment data in 1939, beating the previous record from just after the Second World War.
 Moreover, in early May the Blue Chip Consensus Forecast for unemployment was 10.3 percent at year-end; by July, the recovery had already beat the year-end forecast, five months ahead of schedule.
+In September, the unemployment rate has fallen to just 7.9 percent.